stefanwalther/generator-sense-extension/docs/folder-structure.md

 	|── less					// only applicable if you choose option "useLess"
 	|── lib
 		|── css
-		|	style.css 			// in case of option "useLess", this will be generated
+		|	main.css 			// in case of option "useLess", this will be generated
 		|── external			// external libraries to be stored here
 		|── images				// guess what
 		|── js					// your JavaScript files